-Place the answer in a band first.
-Look for the "best fit" of the answer into a band.
-An answer needs to show evidence of most but not necessarily ALL of the qualities described in a band, in order to be placed in that band.
-Then award a mark for the relative position of the answer within the band.
+Place the answer in a level first.
+Look for the 'best fit' of the answer into a level.
+An answer needs to show evidence of most but not necessarily ALL of the qualities described in a level, in order to be placed in that level.
+Then award a mark for the relative position of the answer within the level.